 This explains two striking facts about the transmission of the liturgical Avestan manuscripts: first, most of the extant manuscripts were copied by specific families of scribes, and second, most of the extant copies of each class of manuscripts seem to share a common ancestor.
 Prestigious manuscripts were not only better preserved, but also more often copied.
-In fact, the vast majority of the extant Iranian manuscripts copied before the seventeenth century correspond to the family of Bundār Šāhmardān (most especially to Marzbān Frēdōn and his sons).
+In fact, the vast majority of the extant Iranian manuscripts copied before the seventeenth century correspond to the family of Bundār Šāhmardān39 (most especially to Marzbān Frēdōn and his sons).
 Even in the nineteenth century, the manuscripts of this group were still the basis for the production of manuscripts by Isfandyār Anuširvān.
-A similar situation applies in the first half of the eighteenth
+A similar situation applies in the first half of the eighteenth century, when most of the extant manuscripts were copied by a single scribe, Rustām Goštāsp.
+He had access to manuscripts by a branch of the Bundār Šāhmardān family, particularly the ones copied by, or in possession of, Gōpatšāh Rostom, some of which, like the lost manuscript Jp1 of the Vīdēvdād, had been copied by Frēdōn Marzbān (Cantera 2014:105).
+When Mullā Firuz spent some years in Yazd in the 1770s, Rustām Goštāsp's manuscripts still enjoyed considerable prestige.
+Accordingly, Mullā Firuz took several manuscripts copied by this scribe to Mumbai (Cantera 2014:175-78).
+One of the most important ones is manuscript D83, which contains a Yasna, a Visperad, several šnūman, and Drōn Yašt (Dhabhar 1923:14 -5), as well as three Khorde Avestā (Mf28, Mf29, Mf45) and a commentary on the Ašəm Vohū (Dhabhar 1923:19-20.).

-&lt;sup>38 Notwithstanding, some manuscripts copied from Iranian originals kept the ritual instructions in Pahlavi.
+38 Notwithstanding, some manuscripts copied from Iranian originals kept the ritual instructions in Pahlavi.
 This is the case of the so called combined Yasna manuscripts (for example, mss.
 400 [Pt4], 410 [Mf4]) and the copies of a Vīdēvdād manuscript sent to India at the beginning of the sixteenth century (from which five copies survive: mss.
 4020 [Mf2], 4070 [K9], 4080, 4110, 4120), among others.

-&lt;sup>39 About this family and the Pahlavi manuscripts they have produced, see König 2014; for this family's Avestan manuscripts, see Cantera 2014:93-96.
+39 About this family and the Pahlavi manuscripts they have produced, see König 2014; for this family's Avestan manuscripts, see Cantera 2014:93-96.